Being There for a Friend in Need: The Power of Presence

 Be Present in Others' Pain, Even When You Don't Have Answers

 We often feel pressure to say the right thing when someone we care about is struggling.
-But the truth is, a godly friend soothes a broken heart not through perfect words, solutions, or well-thought-out theology but by being fully present amid someone else’s suffering.
-The best kind of friend isn't the one with all the right answers; she’s the one who is willing to climb into your mess and sit in it with you for a while.
+But the truth is, a godly friend soothes a broken heart not through perfect words, solutions, or well-thought-out theology but by being fully present amid someone else's suffering.
+The best kind of friend isn't the one with all the correct answers; she's the one who is willing to climb into your mess and sit in it with you for a while.

 Be Vulnerable